Project Plan Template

-The excel project plan template has some advanced features which help in identifying delayed tasks, traffic light indicators and using predecessors.
+The excel project plan template has some advanced features that help identify delayed tasks, traffic light indicators, and using predecessors.

-- The Excel Template helps in creating project plan and tracking with a Gantt view.
+- The Excel Template helps in creating a project plan and tracking with a Gantt view.

-- Clearly highlights if the task in the plan is on track, behind or delayed using traffic lights.
+- It clearly highlights if the plan's task is on track, behind, or delayed using traffic lights.

 - The start date of the timeline is configurable for the entire plan.